ricksteruk/aya_devnet_guide/prometheus_guide.md

 sudo systemctl start grafana-server
 ```

 You can now access it by going to the `http://YOUR_SERVER_IP_ADDRESS:3000/login`.
 The default user and password is admin/admin.
+You should change this password!!

 NOTE:
 If you want to change the port on which Grafana runs (3000 is a popular port), edit the file `/usr/share/grafana/conf/defaults.ini` with a command like `sudo nano /usr/share/grafana/conf/defaults.ini` and change the http_port value to something else.
 Then restart grafana with `sudo systemctl restart grafana-server`.